 They go under slightly different names, but essentially achieve the same results.

 The differing cleaning mode is the Tongue Cleaning, which is available on the 7000.

-In favour of the DiamondClean is the fact that the selected cleaning mode lights up on the brush handle, when selected.
+In favor of the DiamondClean is the fact that the selected cleaning mode lights up on the brush handle when selected.
 The Pro 7000 does not offer this.